Where to Eat in Chinatown

 Good Mong Bakery (1039 Stockton St.)

 For those that want to eat and explore the neighborhood, check out Good Mong Bakery.
-You'll have to wait in line (a sign of a delicious spot), but once you get to the counter, give them your dim-sum order and they'll put everything into a pink to-go box for you.
+You'll have to wait in line (a true sign of a delicious spot), but once you get to the counter, give them your dim-sum order and they'll put everything into a pink to-go box for you.

 Dishes to get: Har Gow (shrimp dumplings) and the Char Sui Bao (steamed pork buns).

 The quintessential dim sum restaurant in Chinatown--(and one of two places President Obama has dined when he visited San Francisco),--Great Eastern boasts a menu of 83 items, which means they have everything you could possibly desire.

 Dishes to get: Shanghai Dumplings, Har Gow, Mango Pudding.

 The baby on the list, Mister Jiu's is already a classic on the San Francisco culinary scene.
 Winner of a Michelin Star in its very first year of existence, this upscale restaurant is bridging the gap between fine dining and paying homage to the neighborhood it calls home.
 There are two dining options: the banquet-style Chinese tasting menu or the long bar where delicious cocktails are made.

 R&G Lounge is another Chinatown stalwart that has been serving patrons, including Anthony Bourdain, for many years.
 Some say it is a testament to what Chinatown is all about.
 We'll let you decide that.

 Dishes to get: Live Crab with Salt & Pepper, R&G Special Beef, Lychee Martini.